eclipsesource/tabris-decorators/doc/redux/@connect.md

 ## Usage with custom components

-A custom component (user-defined subclass of `Composite`) should be used with `connect` mainly for complex UIs that needs its own custom state, behavior and/or API in addition to what is handled by the redux store.
+A custom component (user-defined subclass of `Composite`) should be used with `connect` mainly for complex UIs that need their own custom state, behavior and/or API in addition to what is handled by the redux store.
 It may also be appropriate for any UI that exceeds a certain level of complexity and/or extends `Page` or `Tab`.
 Note that any internal state that is not synced with the store will not be restored if the store is initialized with [persisted state](https://redux.js.org/recipes/structuring-reducers/initializing-state).

 ### As a decorator

-If the TypeScript compiler is used (in any TypeScript/TSX or JavaScript/JSX project setup) then `connect` can be used as a decorator:
+If the TypeScript compiler is used (in any **TypeScript/TSX** or **JavaScript/JSX** project setup) then `connect` can be used as a decorator:

 ```ts
 @component